stomp-js/stompjs/Contribute.md

 - A Stomp broker is used for running the tests.
 I have been using RabbitMQ.
 - Edit `spec/config/browser-config.js` and `spec/config/node-config.js` as per
   your setup.
-Defaults should work for as RabbitMQ default setup on localhost.
+Defaults should work for RabbitMQ default setup on localhost.
 - Please note that in RabbitMQ you will need to enable Stomp and WebStomp plugins.
-- By default RabbitMQ WebStomp will treat messages a text, you will need to tell it is use binary frames:
+- By default RabbitMQ WebStomp will treat messages as text, you will need to tell it to use binary frames:
   ```bash
   $ echo 'web_stomp.ws_frame = binary' >> /etc/rabbitmq/rabbitmq.conf
   ```